Identify, Analyze, Close, and Overcome Skills Gaps with Skills Management

 New call-to-action

-Integrating Skills Management Technology into the HRIS Landscape
+Integrating Skills Management Technology Into the HRIS Landscape

 Often part of the equation in collaborating across departments is understanding where a skills management system fits in with the overall technology landscape.
 Because skills are a central component of the business, they feed into other functions and processes such as hiring, training, staffing, career development, and in some cases pay.